numpy/numpy/doc/source/reference/arrays.maskna.rst

 with any underlying dtype, and supports creating multiple views of the same data with different choices of NAs.

+.. note:: The NA API is *experimental*, and may undergo changes in future versions of NumPy.
+The current implementation based on masks will likely be supplemented by a second one based on bit-patterns, and it is possible that a difference will be made between missing and ignored data.

 Other Missing Data Approaches
 =============================